-- Using historical concepts and texts in other subjects. - Providing the children with regular opportunities to go on history-based trips in the local area and beyond. - Having visitors to the school to share their knowledge and experiences with the children. - Being aware of well-known Historians and famous people both British and from the wider world. - Regular general knowledge quizzes to provide the children with the opportunity to draw on their long-term memory. - Homework is delivered through our Google Classroom platform and the children are provided with one piece of creative History work, at least once a half term, which is linked to one of the micro topics they have studied.
-We use this platform to host regular competitions run for the children and their families to get involved with. - Families are signposted to events in the community which they can get involved in. - Cultural capital assemblies take place which include historical themes.
+- Using historical concepts and texts in other subjects. - Providing the children with regular opportunities to go on history-based trips in the local area and beyond.

+- Having visitors to the school to share their knowledge and experiences with the children. - Being aware of well-known Historians and famous people both British and from the wider world. - Regular general knowledge quizzes to provide the children with the opportunity to draw on their long-term memory. - Families are signposted to events in the community which they can get involved in. - Cultural capital assemblies take place which include historical themes.